-What Can a Handyman Do in Thomasville, North Carolina?
+What Can a Handyman Do Without a License in Thomasville, North Carolina?

 In Thomasville (Davidson County), most “handyman” work can be done without a North Carolina general contractor license as long as the total project cost stays below the state’s small-project threshold and you do not perform regulated trades (electrical, plumbing, HVAC, fuel gas).
 Even when you’re exempt from contractor licensing, you may still need building permits and (if operating inside city limits) a local privilege/business license depending on Thomasville’s current ordinance.